Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 Clarity Affords Focus – Thomas Leonard

-In this practical writing, I will give you not just information on what mind mapping is, why you can/should use it, who benefit from it and when to use it.
+In this practical guide, I will give you not just information on what mind mapping is, why you can/should use it, who benefits from it and when to use it.
 I will also give you practical pointers on how to benefit from it right now.
-Throughout this piece, you will find links that help you to learn more specific information, techniques and tips as well as places where to get the best tools for mind mapping.
+Throughout this piece, you will find links that help you to learn more specific information, techniques, and tips as well as places where to get the best tools for mind mapping.